matchd-ch/matchd-backend/README.md

 ## MailDev Email Admin

-You can access the email admin page at `localhost:9123` (or a differen port if you choosed another port when running [the MailDev docker run command](https://github.com/matchd-ch/matchd-backend#getting-started)).
+You can access the email admin page at `localhost:9123` (or a different port if you choose another port when running [the MailDev docker run command](https://github.com/matchd-ch/matchd-backend#getting-started)).
 This can be useful for verifying the emails that are being sent by the backend and for email/newsletter development.

 ## Project details